-Home Remedies for Combating IBS Abdominal Pain Peppermint: Peppermint is considered a carminative herb, which means that it is used to eliminate excess gas in the intestines.
+Peppermint: Peppermint is considered a carminative herb, which means that it is used to eliminate excess gas in the intestines.
 Peppermint oil may reduce the abdominal pain and bloating of irritable bowel syndrome.
-Asafoetida Water: Asafoetida is the dried latex exuded from the living underground rhizome of several species of Ferula.
+Asafoetida water: Asafoetida is the dried latex exuded from the living underground rhizome of several species of Ferula.
 It has laxative properties which help relieve flatulence, prevent constipation, and cure spasmodic disorders.
 Mix two pinches of the powder in two teaspoons of warm water and drink before or after meals.

 Lemon: Inhaling the skin of lemon or even drinking warm lemon water is excellent to curb the sensation of nausea.
 Alternately, sprinkle rock salt and black pepper on the lemon and suck the juice of it slowly, allowing it to stimulate the salivary glands to curb the vomiting sensation.

-Bloating/Abdominal Distention Warm Water: Sipping warm water occasionally has a soothing anti-inflammatory effect on the mucosa and allows the gas to ease off.
+Warm water: Sipping warm water occasionally has a soothing anti-inflammatory effect on the mucosa and allows the gas to ease off.

-Constipation Clarified Butter: Heat a cup of water and add half a teaspoon of Clarified butter in it.
+Clarified butter: Heat a cup of water and add half a teaspoon of Clarified butter in it.
 Drink this slowly before going to bed.
 It lubricates the mucosa, relieves dryness, and allows the bowel movement to be smooth and easy.